PWeb/dokuwiki-plugin-gitlog/readme.md

 <gitlog:repository=my-repository-name [bare=0] [limit=10]>
 ````

-And it will build you a list of your latest commits
+And it will build you a list of your latest commits.

 ## Requirements:

-  * Bookmark-plugin installed for Dokuwiki
   * PHP5
   * Git